310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% bubble Mayoi %}
 Fufu.
 That is rather "hero-like" of them, isn't it…?
 But because of who I am, I'm not very good with tokusatsu shows, nor heroes themselves…

-Despite that, I'm at home with those of Ryuseitai— They lended a hand to someone as disgusting and repulsive as myself… It warms my heart.
+Despite that, I cannot help but think Ryuseitai are wonderful — They lended a hand to someone as disgusting and repulsive as myself… It warms my heart.
 {% endbubble %}

 {% bubble Hiiro %}